nextstrain/nextclade/packages/datasets/README.md

 These are the tools for curating public Nextclade datasets.
 The documentation for using available datasets through Nextclade CLI is [here](../../docs/user/datasets.md).

+> ⚠️ This functionality is meant for the maintainers of Nextclade.
+We do not support using this outside of the team, but you can try anyways (you will need your own server infrastructure for that).

 > ⚠️ Note that the data is shared among all users of Nextclade, including CLI and Web users.
 Data corruption or incorrect format or content of JSON files will break Nextclade for everyone on the planet.